TaygaHoshi/tt-project/Lists/List of Social Spells.md

 **Radius:** 5 meters
 **Duration:** 3 rounds
 **Effect**
 	Choose a magical banner.
 You call this banner for the duration.
-This banner affects all creatures within radius as long as they can see or otherwise sense this banner.
-Any creature adjacent to a banner created by this spell can destroy it as a full-turn action.
+This banner has 20 health and affects all creatures within radius as long as they can see or otherwise sense this banner.
 	Banner of Clarity: Reduces all covers by one level.
 Quarter covers become ineffective.
 	Banner of Obscurity: Increases all covers by one level.
 Creatures without any cover gain quarter cover.
 Full covers break line of sight.
+	Banner of Alacrity: Grants a +2 SPD bonus.
 	You can only have one summoned banner at any time.